 If the employee is AWOL on the scheduled workdays immediately preceding or following the holiday observance but works on the holiday, the employee will be paid for the holiday, but no substitute day off will be granted.

-Remember: Annual and GW sick time will not be accrued for the month in which an AWOL occurs.
+Remember: Vacation time will not be accrued for the month in which an AWOL occurs.

 Voting Time